chevdor/tera-cli/README.md

                                    be raised
             --fail-on-collision    if you prefer your data to override the ENV -h, --help                 Prints help information
-        -s, --stdin                The context data can be passed using stdin -V, --version              Prints version information
+        -i, --include              This flag tells the command to parse all templates found in the same path where the given template is located [aliases: inherit] -s, --stdin                The context data can be passed using stdin -V, --version              Prints version information

     OPTIONS:
+            --env-key <env-key>
-            --env-key <env-key>      By default, if --env is set, the environment variables will be attached at the root of the context.
+                By default, if --env is set, the environment variables will be attached at the root of the context.
 This is convenient but may end up conflicting with your data.
-To prevent collisions, you can provide a custom key with this option -o, --out <out>              Optional output file.
+To prevent collisions, you can provide a custom key with this option

+            --include-path <include-path>
+                Option to define a different path from which search and parse templates [aliases: inherit-path]

+        -o, --out <out>                      Optional output file.
 If not passed, using stdout -t, --template <template>            Location of the template